bluelamar/tls_dossier/Documents/The Hand Shake.md

 ### 2. Cipher Suite
 ex: ECDH-RSA-AES128-SHA

+For a listing of Cipher suites using ECDH you can view the RFC https://tools.ietf.org/html/rfc4492#page-27

 A cipher suite contains an algorithm for each of the following:
 * key exchange : ex: ECDH
 * authentication : ex: RSA